EXCLUSIVE: ICE cancels ‘Tools of Tolerance’ training to meet Trump’s ban on ‘anti-American’ programs

 He ordered agencies to stop paying for programs that “promote race or sex stereotyping or scapegoating.”

-Agencies are already changing their contract language to comply, the National Law Review reported on Monday.
+Agencies are already changing their contract language to comply, the National Law Review reported Monday.

 Mr. Trump’s order also faces legal hurdles, with civil rights groups suing to block it.
 A federal judge in California will hold a hearing Thursday on a request to issue a preliminary injunction.

-Some analysts also expect presumptive President-Elect Joseph R. Biden to reverse the executive order — though whether agencies would then restore canceled programs is unclear.
+Some analysts also expect presumptive President-elect Joseph R. Biden to reverse the executive order.
+Whether agencies would restore canceled programs is unclear.

 ICE canceled the Tolerance Museum and HSI implicit bias programs on its own, but, like other agencies, it has sent a list of other potentially questionable training programs to the White House for review.

-Another program ICE was part of took place at the U.S. Holocaust Memorial Museum in downtown Washington, just a couple blocks away from ICE’s headquarters.
-Titled “Law Enforcement and Society: Lessons of the Holocaust,” the day-long course involved seminars about behavior and how the Nazis rose to power “unchallenged.”
+Another ICE program took place at the U.S. Holocaust Memorial Museum in downtown Washington, just a couple of blocks away from ICE’s headquarters.
+Titled “Law Enforcement and Society: Lessons of the Holocaust,” the daylong course involved seminars about behavior and how the Nazis rose to power “unchallenged.”

-At one point participants were shown photos of Nazi SS troops, the Homeland Security official said.
+At one point, participants were shown photos of Nazi SS troops, the Homeland Security official said.
 The message there, too, was “ICE is a step away from being a Nazi police force,” the official said.

 The Anti-Defamation League was a partner with the Holocaust Museum in developing the program, but it says it cut ties with ICE because of Mr. Trump.

-“As we became increasingly concerned with the policies and practices of ICE under the now-outgoing administration, we ceased providing this program to their officials,” the ADL said in a statement to The Times.
+“As we became increasingly concerned with the policies and practices of ICE under the now-outgoing administration, we ceased providing this program to their officials,” the Anti-Defamation League said in a statement to The Times.
 “We remain open to revisiting this partnership in the future if our concerns with the agency are addressed.”

 Sign up for Daily Newsletters